cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 end
 ```

-Setting min to 10 in the source code would cause the function to output "Low" instead of "High".
-However, as is obvious
-from the compiled code, the function has been optimized in such a way that it always prints "High", based on the
-values of the `min` and `max` variables present in the source code.
+Setting `min` to `10` in the source code would cause the function to output `Low` instead of `High`.
+However, as is obvious from the compiled code, the function has been optimized in such a way that it always prints `High`, based on the values of the `min` and `max` variables present in the source code.

-Mindcode has a specific mechanism for allowing _program parametrization_, that is changing some values assigned to
-variables in the compiled code.
-Such values must be declared as [program parameters](#program-parameters), as
+Mindcode has a specific mechanism for allowing _program parametrization_, that is changing some values assigned to variables in the compiled code.
+Such values must be declared as [program parameters](#program-parameters), as described below.
-described below.

 # Main variables

 Main variables are variables used in the main body of the program.
-The name of the variable in Mindcode is used as-is
-in the compiled mlog code.
+The name of the variable in Mindcode is used as-is in the compiled mlog code.

 # Local variables